Tunisia at the FIFA Arab Cup

 Tunisia has participated three times in the FIFA Arab Cup, the biggest men's football event in the Arab world.
 Tunisia was one of five teams participating in the first edition of the Arab Nations Cup, held in Beirut, Lebanon, in 1963.
 At the time, the tournament was official.
 Under the leadership of French coach André Gérard, Tunisia won the title, finishing first in the group after winning all four of its matches and collecting eight points against Syria 1–0, Jordan 4–0, Kuwait 5–1, and Lebanon 1–0.
 Mongi Haddad was the tournament's top scorer with four goals.
 Tunisia missed the next three editions and did not return until 1988.
 Under the leadership of Mokhtar Tlili, the team was forced to play two qualifying matches, drawing 0–0 against Algeria and winning 2–1 against Mauritania.
 During the finals, the team's performances did not live up to expectations, and they were eliminated in the first round after three draws against Iraq 1–1, Saudi Arabia 1–1, and Lebanon 1–1, as well as a 0–1 defeat against Egypt.

 On 25 July 2020, FIFA invited Tunisia to participate in the 2021 FIFA Arab Cup in Qatar, the first edition under the auspices of FIFA with the participation of sixteen teams in the final tournament.
 Tunisia advanced directly to the finals without qualifying, thanks to its first place in the Arab world in the FIFA world rankings.
 The team finished first in its group after two wins against Mauritania 5–1 and the United Arab Emirates 1–0, as well as a surprise defeat against Syria 0–2.
 In the quarter-finals, the team defeated Oman 2–1 and, in the semifinals, Egypt 1–0 thanks to a goal in the 90+5 minute.
 However, Tunisia lost the final to Algeria 0–2 after extra time.
 Seifeddine Jaziri was the tournament's top scorer with four.

 On 26 April 2025, FIFA invited Tunisia to participate in the 2025 FIFA Arab Cup in Qatar.
 Tunisia advanced directly to the finals without qualifying, thanks to its fourth place in the Arab world in the FIFA world rankings.
+Their performance fell short of expectations, as the team was eliminated in the group stage after a 1–0 defeat against Syria, a 2–2 draw against Palestine, and a 3–0 victory against Qatar.